cloudflare/cloudflare-docs/content/waf/reference/migration-guides/waf-managed-rules-migration.md

 # Migrating to the new WAF Managed Rules

-On May 4, 2022, Cloudflare started phase 1 of the WAF migration from the [previous version of WAF managed rules](/waf/reference/legacy/old-waf-managed-rules/) to the new [WAF Managed Rules](/waf/managed-rules/), allowing a first set of eligible zones to migrate.
-Phase 2, available since September 19, 2022, allows the remaining zones to migrate to WAF Managed Rules.
+On 2022-05-04, Cloudflare started the WAF migration from the [previous version of WAF managed rules](/waf/reference/legacy/old-waf-managed-rules/) to the new [WAF Managed Rules](/waf/managed-rules/), allowing a first set of eligible zones to migrate.
+Currently, all zones can migrate to WAF Managed Rules, including partner accounts.

 You can start the update process for a zone in the Cloudflare dashboard or via API.
 Currently, the update process is always started by you. **The migration is irreversible** — once you update to the new WAF Managed Rules, you cannot go back to using WAF managed rules.